ratatouille-robotics/ratatouille_pose_estimation/README.md

-# calibration
+# ratatouille_pose_estimation
-This package is to publish modified camera intrinsics to override the RealSense factory calibration
+This is the pose estimation package for Ratatouille which publishes the modified camera intrinsics (to override the RealSense factory calibration) and the calculated marker poses.